bennfocus/feast-hive/README.md

 Hive is not included in current [Feast](https://github.com/feast-dev/feast) roadmap, this project intends to add Hive support for Offline Store.
 For more details, can check [this Feast issue](https://github.com/feast-dev/feast/issues/1686).

+## Important
-**Important: This project is still being developed and not ready for using yet, I am going make a first workable release in a couple of days.**
+**This project is still being developed and not ready for using yet, I am going make a first workable release in a couple of days.**

 **currently only supports `multiple insert` for uploading entity_df, which will be a little unefficient, going to provider another choice for users who are able to provider WebHDFS**